-Hey, what is up, guys!
+Hey, what’s up, guys?
 It’s your Librarian Husky here, and today I’m going to show you how to play mid-lane Kepper Of The Light featuring Sumail.
-We’re going to be watching his mid-cuddle if you don’t know this is not a meme.
+We’re going to be watching his mid-cuddle if you don’t know; this is not a meme.
 This is actually one of the most popular mid-lane heroes of the current patch, at least in high mmr.
-This hero is very powerful.
-It is one of the fastest farming mids in the game, in fact.
-I think you might be able to argue that.

 About Mid Kepper Of The Light